leeper/xyllabus/README.md

 ## Next steps ##

- 1. XSLT (XSL Transform) templates for writing to LaTeX, ODF, Markup, HTML, etc.
+ 1. XSLT (XSL Transform) templates for writing to LaTeX, ODF, Markdown, HTML, etc.
  2. BibTeX and DOI integration for assigned course materials
  3. Some kind of interface to write valid Xyllabus XML files
  4. Write scrapers to transform existing syllabi into Xyllabus